Thomas Crerar

-Thomas Alexander Crerar (17 June 1876 – 11 April 1975) was a western Canadian politician and a leader of the short-lived Progressive Party of Canada.
-He was born in Molesworth, Ontario, and moved to Manitoba at a young age.
+Thomas Alexander Crerar (June 17, 1876 – April 11, 1975) was a Canadian politician.

 Early career

 Crerar rose to prominence as leader of the Manitoba Grain Growers' Association in the 1910s.
 Although he had no experience as an elected official, he was appointed as Minister of Agriculture in Robert Laird Borden's Union government on October 12, 1917, to provide a show of national unity during the First World War.
 He was easily elected to the House of Commons of Canada for Marquette in the election of 1917.

-On June 6, 1919, Crerar resigned from his position in protest against the high tariff policies of the Conservative-dominated government.
+On June 11, 1919, Crerar resigned from his position in protest against the high tariff policies of the Conservative-dominated government.
 He was strongly in favor of free trade with the United States, which would have benefited the western farmers.

 Progressive Party of Canada

 In 1920, he was selected as leader of the Progressive Party.
 In the 1921 election, he led the party to a landslide victory in western Canada, giving them 65 seats in the House of Commons.
 Crerar failed to hold the party together, however.
 He resigned as leader in 1922, and the party collapsed shortly thereafter.
+In 1925, he left politics for a few years.